 The OCTET_STREAM.indication primitive is used to deliver Octet Stream Data to the MAP Octet Stream Service user identified by the GMAP ID.

 The quantity of Octet Stream Data delivered by an implementation of this service primitive is not defined.
 Therefore it is not necessarily related to the quantity of Octet Stream Data submitted to the service provider by the sending user with the OCTET_STREAM.request primitive.

+OCTET_STREAM_Notify.indication

+Function

+At the sending end, the service provider shall pass a OCTET_STREAM_Notify.indication primitive to the MAP Octet Stream Service user to notify the user of an event associated with the transfer of an Octet Stream.

+Semantics

+The MAPA.indication primitive shall provide parameters as follows: